Obstructive sleep apnea

 Failure to Thrive.
 Small children with undiagnosed sleep apnea may "fail to thrive," that is, they do not gain weight or grow at a normal rate and they have low levels of growth hormone.
 In severe cases, this may affect the heart and central nervous system.

-People with sleep apnea usually do not remember waking during the night.
+People with sleep apnea usually do not remember their snoring, restless sleep, or sudden brief waking during the night.

 Symptoms in Adults